-NORTHFIELD, Vt. — Norwich University welcomes Col. Mark Anarumo, USAF, (Ret) on his first day as 24th president of the nation’s oldest private military college.
+NORTHFIELD, Vt. — Norwich University welcomes Maj Gen (VSM) Mark Anarumo, PhD on his first day as 24th president of the nation’s oldest private military college.

 President Anarumo comes to Norwich most recently as the director and permanent professor for the Center for Character and Leadership Development, U.S. Air Force Academy, Colorado, a presidentially appointed position.

 Anarumo becomes university president during a historic time not just for Norwich, which celebrated its bicentennial in 2019, but also for the world during this global coronavirus pandemic and associated economic recession, which is poised to change not just higher education, but society at large.